yyang-even/dotnet_core-vim/README.md

 # dotnet_core-vim
 Yet another Vim compiler plugin for .NET Core build command.

+## Usage
+Use this plugin like any other Vim compiler plugins.

 ## Credits
 This plugin was largely inspired by [vim-compiler-plugin-for-dotnet] and [vim-dotnet].